 ta-máh-no-u! ta-máh-no-u! hyas wind, mesachie wind ta chuck e-éh mam’-ook is’-ic pa’-pa ten-as, skoo’-kum, mem’-a-loost

 It is eulachon oil.
 A miracle. נס גדול היה שם Oil to feed the multitudes.

-The wind reaches its crescendo and strips away the color from the water and it runs clear at last and I see every fish that has ever swum down from the source to the sea.
+The wind reaches its crescendo and strips away the color from the water and as it runs clear at last, I see every fish that has ever swum down from the source to the sea.
 Coho Salmon, Sockeye Salmon, Chinook, Sturgeon, Squawfish, Black Crappie, White Crappie, Mountain Whitefish, Burbot, Smelt, Lamprey, Carp, Tench, Mountain sucker,Prickly Sculpin, Channel Catfish, Bullhead, Three-spine Stickleback, Longnose Dace, Cutthroat Trout.

 How can this happen?
 It cannot.
 Not oil now but blood.
 Cold cough from ages dead now.
 Phthisis and tubercles and pox.
 The wind comes up and my blade cuts through the river of blood.
 Longhouses full of the dying.
 Gone in a cough.
 Out, damned spot!
 Out, I say!

 I wash my hands of this.

 Through the horizontal rain we reach the far shore; we find there is no shelter and the wind is, if anything, stronger.
 In shallow waters, the wind-driven waves rise up.
 There are many small islands, but battered by the storm, we are still in a bad spot.
 There are tears in my eyes and they stream down my face washing away the glutinous oil and smoking, black blood.